-We accomplished different tests with the Stanford Dragon model as a good example for a point cloud that is relatively challenging by its shape and the sample distribution, the hand model exposes sharp features, the Asian Dragon and the Thai Statue expose a lot of curved areas, the Heating Pipes model includes some extremely noisy areas, non-uniform sample densities and open surface areas, the Happy Buddha has regions of surfaces lying close together.
-From the basic algorithm we used (Annuth and Bohn, 2012) but deactivated roughness adaptation and sharp feature detection.
+We accomplished different tests with the Stanford Dragon model as a good example for a point cloud that is relatively challenging by its shape and sample distribution, the hand model exposes sharp features, the Asian Dragon and the Thai Statue expose a lot of curved areas, the Heating Pipes model includes some extremely noisy areas, non-uniform sample densities and open surface areas, the Happy Buddha has regions of surfaces lying close together.
+From the basic algorithm we used [Annuth and Bohn, 2012] but deactivated roughness adaptation and sharp feature detection (for the parameter settings see [Annuth and Bohn, 2012]).
+For the GSS algorithm the parameter settings are listed in table 1.